 Last-minute Income Tax (IT) planning can be a confusing and cumbersome task just because it was not planned well ahead in time.

-But with knowledge on your side, you can address several aspects of your smart tax planning and use some really creative and unusual ways to your benefit.
+But with knowledge on your side, you can address several aspects of your smart tax planning and use some really creative and 11 Unusual Ways of Saving Tax In India.

 The Income Tax Act differentiates between tax evasion and smart tax planning and provides many opportunities and ways to reduce your tax liability.
-In addition to the common investments and expenses that allow you to claim deductions and rebates u/s 80, you have many more unconventional and best ways to save tax
+In addition to the common investments and expenses that allow you to claim deductions and rebates u/s 80, you have many more unconventional and best ways of saving tax.

 Note: Below is various ways that people use to reduce tax liability but consult Your CA Before Taking Any Action.

-This is possibly the most comprehensive list of such unusual ways to save income tax in FY 2020-21.
+This is possibly the most comprehensive list of such unusual ways to save income tax.

 1. Route your Investments through Parents